MatchdayGuide

 Inter Ticket Strategy

-- For the Derby della Madonnina, Juventus, and Champions League knockouts, plan for the Siamo Noi card or look at hospitality and marketplace options
+• For the Derby della Madonnina, Juventus, and Champions League knockouts, you'll need the Siamo Noi card or hospitality.
+These matches rarely reach general sale

-- Curva Nord tickets (the ultras end) offer the best atmosphere but are popular with season ticket holders.
-Try the second tier (Secondo Anello) for a good view and easier availability
+• Curva Nord tickets offer the best atmosphere but are dominated by season ticket holders.
+The Secondo Anello (second tier) has great views and easier availability

 Inter Milan Official Hospitality & Packages